WHAT IS A BUILDING ENVELOPE?

 Building Envelope Testing With MetaField

 With the increased interest in high-performance buildings, architects are paying more attention to how the envelope assemblies affect interior comfort and energy performances.
 All of these assemblies are vulnerable to water intrusion and weathering, air leakage, and premature deterioration of construction materials.
-These problems of result in costly maintenance and repair, inflated energy costs, poor indoor air quality and shortened lifespan for the building.
+These problems can result in costly maintenance and repair, inflated energy costs, poor indoor air quality and shortened lifespan for the building.

 Evaluating and resolving problems related to building design, construction, operation, and maintenance is a key focus for firms that offer envelope inspection and other building sciences services.
 Technicians can use MetaField to enter data, observations, and photographs right in the field.
 This real-time, mobile-enable process makes recording field data more efficient and internal review and delivery more manageable.
 It also helps firms to increase the quality and consistency of their deliverables.